nats-io/nats.js/migration.md

 To use ObjectStore, you must install and import `@nats-io/obj`.

+### Watch

+Object.watch() now returns an `ObjectWatchInfo` which is an `ObjectInfo` but adding the property `isUpdate` this property is now true when the watch is notifying of a new entry.
+Note that previously the iterator would yield `ObjectInfo | null`, the `null` signal has been removed.
+This means that when doing a watch on an empty ObjectStore you won't get an update notification until an actual value arrives.

 ## Changes to Services Framework

 To use services, you must install and import `@nats-io/services`, and create an